PostHog/posthog.com/contents/blog/the-posthog-array-1-31-0.md

 - The funnel query builder has been streamlined – essential settings are better exposed, while advanced options can be expanded when you need them.
 - The dashboard grid has been simplified to avoid annoying situations where your carefully crafted layout becomes misaligned on a different sceren resolution.
 Instead of four complicated layouts, there are now two: single-column for mobile devices, and multi-column for larger screens.

-We've also fixed various bugs around insights and dashboards that may have been hampering your experience.

 Expect further major improvements to this area in 1.32.

 <br />

 ### Enhanced: App design and performance

-Following up on the [overhaul of navigation in 1.30](/blog/the-posthog-array-1-30-0#fresh-new-lookandfeel), we've continued major improvements to the UI of the app's most used pages.
-These top-level pages have been overhauled for uniformity, clarity, and snappiness.
+Following up on the [overhaul of navigation in 1.30](/blog/the-posthog-array-1-30-0#fresh-new-lookandfeel), we've made major UI improvements to the app's most used pages.
+These top-level views have been overhauled for uniformity, clarity, and snappiness.

 Breadcrumbs are now fully dynamic and adjust to the current page in all situations.

 The sidebar has been made more graceful: it adjusts to the screen size in a smarter way, and will remember your preferences in the browser.

 ![Pages](https://user-images.githubusercontent.com/4550621/146378918-1738e262-3f5c-4b6b-adfb-b69767995b99.png)